-Deep Dive into C/C++ Compilation and Linking Techniques 6 — A2: Dynamic Library Design Basics — ABI Interface Design
+In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

-In this blog post, we attempt to summarize and categorize some of the key technical points in dynamic library design, such as the design and export of binary interfaces.
+In this blog post, I attempt to summarize and categorize some of the more important technical points in the design of dynamic libraries, such as the design and export of binary interfaces.

-Fundamentally, the ultimate goal of designing a dynamic library (which we believe must be kept in mind at all times) is to reuse our code for others.
-Therefore, the details of code collaboration are what we must consider.
-In a blog post long ago, we simplified the abstract concept of a dynamic library into a set of exported symbols, written in a header file or a dedicated export file, serving as an interface for other users to know how to call the target functionality, along with the hidden machine code details behind it.
+Fundamentally, the ultimate goal of designing a dynamic library (which I believe we must always keep in mind) is to reuse our code for others to use.
+Therefore, we must consider the details of code collaboration.
+In a blog post a long time ago, we simplified the abstract concept of a dynamic library to specifying a number of exported symbols, written in header files or dedicated export files, serving as an interface for other users to know how to call the target functionality, alongside the underlying hidden details of machine code.

-However, we know that what is written in human-readable files, such as function names and global variable names under various classes in header files, is indeed an interface, but it is obviously not a binary interface.
-It seems we have always been accustomed to the idea that as long as we export the specified symbols and provide the machine code for the concrete implementation, everything is fine.
-But due to the free-form nature of C++ (note that we are not talking about C here; in fact, this problem predominantly manifests in reusable libraries written in C++), the translation from human-readable APIs to machine-level ABIs handled by different compiler vendors' implementations is inconsistent!
-This has led to a series of issues that are no laughing matter.
-Below, we enumerate why and under what circumstances our C++ symbol exports and ABI interfacing suffer from severe inconsistencies, thereby causing headaches in software building.
+However, we know that what is written in human-readable files, such as function names under classes and global variable names in header files, is indeed an interface, but we obviously know this does not constitute a binary interface.
+It seems we have always been accustomed to the idea that as long as we export specified symbols and provide the machine code for the implementation, everything is fine.
+But, due to the free nature of C++ (note, I didn't say C; in fact, this problem erupts intensely in reusable libraries written in C++), the transformation from human-readable APIs to machine-compatible ABIs handled by compilers from different vendors is inconsistent!
+This has created a series of issues that are no laughing matter.
+Below, I enumerate why and under which circumstances our C++ symbol export and ABI matching produce serious inconsistencies, causing trouble in software construction.

-The mapping from C++ functions to linker symbols is determined by compiler vendors.
-Although there are indeed some standards constraining compiler vendors to produce as universal symbols as possible, unfortunately, taking g++ and MSVC as examples, there are still gaps.
-This means that the symbol lookup and mapping rules for the same symbol make it impossible for a project using the MSVC compiler to seamlessly use a library built with the g++ compiler directly (our other point being that, without taking certain measures, we would need to obtain the source code and recompile it; the methods we discuss later can finally circumvent this approach).
+The mapping from C++ functions to linker symbols is decided by the compiler vendor.
+Although standards exist to constrain compiler vendors to generate as universal symbols as possible, unfortunately, taking g++ and MSVC as examples, there are still gaps.
+This means that the same symbol lookup and mapping rules prevent a project using the MSVC compiler from directly using a library built with the g++ compiler without pain (my other meaning is, if we don't adopt some methods, we need to obtain the source code and recompile; the methods we discuss later will finally allow us to avoid this approach).

-Readers might ask: how does this happen?
-Actually, it is quite easy to think of a series of code like this:
+Readers might ask: How did this happen?
+Actually, we can easily think of a series of code like this:

 // 在C++中,我们很喜欢将一些方法放置到类中,